Betty Robinson: Athletics

-In a post-match video, Robinson smiled, bewildered, at the camera, then smiled again with an open, unsophisticated smile of teenage delight, an embarrassment that often accompanies such interest.
-She was a star.
-Chicago Tribune reporter William L Shirer wrote that ‘an unheralded, pretty, blue-eyed blond young woman from Chicago became the darling of the spectators when she flew down the cinder path, her golden locks flying, to win’.
+Chicago Tribune reporter William L Shirer wrote that 'an unheralded, pretty, blue-eyed blond young woman from Chicago became the darling of the spectators when she flew down the cinder path, her golden locks flying, to win'.

 She joined Northwestern University where she decided to pursue a physical education degree, hoping to become a coach at the 1936 Olympics.
-At Northwestern, she was a member of Kappa Kappa Gamma.
+Robinson joined the rifle team at Northwestern in addition to running track there.
+She was also a member of Kappa Kappa Gamma.

 On 28 June 1931, Robinson was involved in a plane crash and was severely injured.
-Initial reports had her being discovered unconscious in the wreckage, wrongly thought dead by her rescuer.
-Actually, the man merely thought she was beyond saving.
+Initial reports had her being discovered unconscious in the wreckage and wrongly thought dead by her rescuer; in fact, he merely thought she was beyond saving.
 He took her to Oak Forest infirmary, locally known as the "Poor Farm", because he knew the undertaker.
 Doctors determined she had suffered severe multiple injuries and she would never race again.
 It was another six months before she could get out of a wheelchair, and two years before she could walk normally again.
 Meanwhile, she missed the 1932 Summer Olympics in her home country.

 Still unable to kneel for a normal 100 m start due to the fractures and surgeries on her left leg, Robinson was a part of the US team of 4 × 100 metres relay at the 1936 Summer Olympics.
 The US team was running behind the heavily favored Germans, but the Germans dropped their baton.
 Robinson took the lead and handed off the baton to Helen Stephens, resulting in her second Olympic gold medal.